-- Article 511 (1) A third party obligor of a claim which has been attached may not assert sett-off as defense with any claim acquired after the attachment against the attaching obligee, but may duly assert against the same a set-off based using a claim acquired before the attachment. - (2) Notwithstanding the provisions of the preceding paragraph, if a claim acquired after the attachment has arisen from a cause that existed before the attachment, the third party obligor may use that claim for a set-off against the attaching obligee; provided, however, that this does not apply if the third party obligor acquires the claim of another person after the attachment.
+- Article 511 (1) A third party obligor of a claim which has been seized may not duly assert sett-off as defense with any claim acquired after the seizure against the attaching obligee, but may duly assert against the same a set-off based using a claim acquired before the seizure. - (2) Notwithstanding the provisions of the preceding paragraph, if a claim acquired after the seizure has arisen from a cause that existed before the seizure, the third party obligor may duly assert a set-off based on the claim against the attaching obligee; provided, however, that this does not apply if the third party obligor acquires the claim of another person after the seizure. duly assert against the assignee a set-off based on a claim against the assignor